As a new job seeker, there are many things you need to know! Landing a new job requires you refresh your job search skills to keep up with the times.

 Get help with your job search sooner rather than later, especially if you are not working.
 As crazy as it sounds, given the number of people who become unemployed due to no fault of their own, there is still a stigma associated with being unemployed.

-Even if you are employed and looking, you should know that job searching has become more competitive, and you want to make sure you are using up-to-date and effective job search tactics – not the ones you used years ago.
+Even if you are employed and looking, you should know that searching for a new job has become more competitive, and you want to make sure you are using up-to-date and effective job search tactics – not the ones you used years ago.
 The faster you can successfully land interviews, the better.

 3. Self Promotion Is an Ugly Necessity